Nathancgy/SimpleDBCpp/README.md

 # SimpleDBCpp 📖

-A C++ application for managing contacts and custom tables, leveraging SQLite for efficient data storage and retrieval.
+A C++ application for managing contacts and custom tables (future functions will be added), leveraging SQLite for efficient data storage and retrieval.

 ## How to Run 🚀